adityamehra/catalog/README.md

 ## Start the virtual machine

-From your terminal, inside the vagrant subdirectory, run the command vagrant up.
+From your terminal, inside the vagrant subdirectory, run the command `vagrant up`.
 This will cause Vagrant to download the Linux operating system and install it.
 This may take quite a while (many minutes) depending on how fast your Internet connection is.
 - Starting the Ubuntu Linux installation with `vagrant up`.

 When `vagrant up` is finished running, you will get your shell prompt back.
 At this point, you can run `vagrant ssh` to log in to your newly installed Linux VM!